wp-plugins/social-contact-display/readme.txt

 * Added optional Twitter followers count

 = 1.2.7 =
 * Removed Coral CDN - unfortunately it was not up to the job and was quite slow..
+Moved on to our own CDN server based in Hampshire

 = 1.2.6 =
 * Added style option for Facebook buttons